2013 Kosovan local elections: Incidents during the Second Round

 Incidents similar to Northern Mitrovica during the first round we reported in Partesh during the second round, where groups of persons entered the voting polls and destroyed the materials.
 The Central Election Commission reordered re-voting in three polls to be held in December 15, 2013, before finalizing the results for this municipality.

 Other controversies sprang in Prishtina, where a video of Isa Mustafa's son trying to buy votes were registered and distributed to the media from a VV! activist.

 Partial repetition in Partesh

 The repetition took place in Pasjan village on December 15.
-1304 voters (68.78%) participated.
-G.I.Srpska won over SLS with 52.4%.
+1,304 voters (68.78%) participated.
+Civic Initiative Srpska won over SLS with 52.4%.

 Incidents in overall

 The official statement from the Prosecution Office during the fourth press conference within December 1, stated that the office received material regarding 44 cases involving 81 persons.
 Out of these, 16 charges were pressed towards 21 persons.
 In addition, 8 persons were arrested during the same day for various offenses related to the election process.